Vale Tudo

 Vale Tudo initially started as an informal ruleset for fighters from different martial arts to fight each other.
-The Gracie family was known to organize their famous "Gracie Challenge", where they would fight other martial artists in Vale Tudo bouts to prove the efficiency and superiority of their own Gracie Jiu-Jitsu.
+The Gracie family was known to organize their famous "Gracie Challenge", in which they would fight other martial artists in Vale Tudo bouts to prove the efficiency and superiority of their own Gracie jiu-jitsu.
 Many fighters eventually started to train specifically for Vale Tudo events, mixing striking and grappling, eventually advertising "Vale Tudo" as its own standalone style.
-For example, Marco Ruas referred to his hybrid style of Luta Livre submission grappling and Muay Thai striking simply as "Vale Tudo".
+For example, Marco Ruas referred to his hybrid style of Luta Livre and Muay Thai striking simply as "Vale Tudo".

 History

-1920s–1980s
+Early 20th century–1980s

-Fighting sideshows called vale tudo became popular in Brazilian circuses during the 1920s.
+Fighting sideshows called vale tudo became popular in Brazilian circuses during the early 20th century.
+In 1909, capoeirista Ciríaco Francisco da Silva defeated Japanese jiu-jitsu fighter Sada Miyako in one of the first documented confrontations of this kind in Brazil.
 Examples of such bouts were described in the Japanese-American Courier on October 4, 1928:

 However, this circus term did not enter popular use until 1959–1960, when it was used to describe the style-versus-style bouts featured in a Rio television show called Heróis do Ringue ("Heroes of the Ring").
 The matchmakers and hosts of the show included members of the Gracie family, including Carlson Gracie and Carley Gracie.
 The participants were all legitimate practitioners of their styles.
-The Gracie family, which had origins in the circus business, devised the "Gracie Challenge", where they would invite or be challenged by opponents from other martial arts to a Vale Tudo match prove the effectiveness of their Gracie Jiu-Jitsu.
+The Gracie family, which had origins in the circus business, devised the "Gracie Challenge", where they would invite or be challenged by opponents from other martial arts to a Vale Tudo match to prove the effectiveness of their Gracie Jiu-Jitsu.
 The Gracies would hold their challenges behind closed doors at their gyms, but in some cases they realised public events too.

+Euclydes Hatem, known as Mestre Tatu, was the creator of Luta Livre, a Brazilian submission wrestling, variant of catch wrestling.
+In 1942, he defeated George Gracie in a historic match.
+Years later, in 1968, one of his students, Euclides Pereira, also defeated Carlson Gracie.

 One night during the show, João Alberto Barreto (later a referee for UFC 1) was competing against a man trained in Luta Livre.
 Barreto caught his opponent in an armbar and the man refused to submit.
 Barreto broke the man's arm.
 Consequently, the show was canceled and soon replaced by a professional wrestling show called Telecatch.

 From 1960 onwards, Vale Tudo remained mostly an underground subculture, with most fights taking place in martial arts dojos or small gymnasiums.
 The Vale Tudo subculture was based in Rio de Janeiro, but many fights took place in the northern region, the southern region and the Bahia state, where Capoeira is prevalent.
 The scene in Rio de Janeiro focused mainly on the intense rivalry between Brazilian Jiu-Jitsu and Luta Livre.
 Fights in the other regions featured more diverse martial arts competing in the events.